menu

 Overall, an improving backdrop

-On balance, despite a changing policy landscape that I see as marginally more negative, I remain positive on European equities given an improving growth backdrop and strong fiscal support, with a preference for European banks and beneficiaries of domestic consumption such as travel and leisure.
-I favour defence from a cyclical perspective and health care, telecoms and utilities from a more defensive standpoint.
+In the near term, Europe is facing heightened political risk.
+However, with the critical caveat that the French government does not move too far to a political extreme that could result in investors questioning again the eurozone’s sustainability, I remain positive on European equities.
+An improving growth backdrop and strong fiscal support provide an attractive environment for European banks and beneficiaries of domestic consumption such as travel and leisure.
+I also like defence from a cyclical perspective and health care, telecoms and utilities from a more defensive standpoint.

-More broadly, the recent strong performance of European ex-UK equity markets suggests that global investors have started to re-engage with European equities on the back of the burgeoning recovery in European growth and the concentration risk in the US market.
-I believe this trend has still further to run albeit that active differentiation is becoming more important given the rapid rise in valuations in certain pockets of the market.
+More broadly, the recent strong performance of European equity markets (ahead of the European elections) suggests that global investors have started to re-engage with European equities on the back of the burgeoning recovery in European growth and the concentration risk in the US market.
+While the political uncertainty has resulted in a reversal, I believe this is temporary and that the positive underlying trend for European equities has still further to run.
+However, I think that active differentiation is becoming more important given the rapid rise in valuations in certain pockets of the market.

 Expert